cchudzicki-ocw-testing/ec.720j-spring-2010/content/pages/readings.md

 Reading Assignments
 -------------------

 This table lists the reading assignments by due dates and their associated topics.
-ASSN # is the Reading Assignment number in reference to the course [calendar]({{< baseurl >}}/pages/calendar).
+ASSN # is the Reading Assignment number in reference to the course {{< resource_link 941d511d-f895-24a7-0786-5e0927cb87b9 "calendar" >}}.

 {{< tableopen >}}
 {{< theadopen >}}